cao-awa/Kora/docs/plugin/README.md

     "unload": "com.xxx.plugin.entry.TestPlugin#unload"
 }
 ```

+And, ``Don't use the 'val' to define an constant that refernce to your custom class``!

 ## Shared context
 You can put and get data from ``KoraLaunchConfig``, use ``config[key] = data`` to set data, use ``config[key]`` to get data, data key and value can only is `` String``.